Planning unmoderated studies

 For example, many participants have said OptimalSort instructions were difficult to understand

-Consider a hybrid sort, if applicable, in order to give participants a better understanding of what to do
+Consider a hybrid sort, if applicable, to give participants a better understanding of what to do

 When conducting an unmoderated card sort, don’t create more than 30 cards